imoneoi/openchat/README.md

 # OpenLLMs: Less is More for Open-source Models

 OpenLLMs is a series of open-source language models fine-tuned on a small, yet diverse and high-quality dataset of multi-round conversations.
 Specifically, we utilize only ~6K GPT-4 conversations directly filtered from the ~90K ShareGPT conversations.
 Despite the small size of the dataset, OpenLLMs has demonstrated remarkable performance.

-We hope this project can bring you some insights, such as the importance of data quality, the bias of evaluation benchmarks, and so on.
+We hope this version can bring you some insights, such as the importance of data quality, the bias of evaluation benchmarks, and so on.
+Our vision is to develop an open-source and commercially available large language model and now is still far.
+If you are also interested, welcome to contribute!

 **🔥 80.9% win-rate, rank #1 of open-source models on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/)**